jrdnh/jrdnh.github.io/content/posts/improve-model-navigation/index.md

 draft = false
 +++

-*The full example code for this post is [here](https://github.com/jrdnh/blog-files/tree/main/improve-model-navigation).*
+*The full example code for this post is [here](https://github.com/jrdnh/blog-files/blob/main/improve-model-navigation/example.py).*

 A key limitation with the financial model from the [last post ](https://jrdnh.github.io/posts/create-a-multifamily-financial-model-in-python/) was that line items could only reference subitems.
-Sibling and parents were unreachable.
-This post improves the hierarchical structure to make line items in the structure accessible to each other while preserving autocompletion and type hints.
+Siblings and parents were unreachable.
+This post improves the hierarchical structure to make all line items accessible to each other while preserving autocompletion and type hints.

 ## Making the `parent` accessible

-As a refresher from the previous model, line items are modeled as callable classes.
+As a refresher from the previous model, line items are represented by callables.
 Each line item may hold subitems as attributes.
 A simple model might look like this:

 ```
 NetIncome